StuartMiranda/StuartM/README.md

-Hi everyone!
-Welcome to my repo!
+👋 Hi there!
+Welcome to my personal project repository.

-You will be able to find projects done either in school or my free time done in: R, SQL, and Python
+Here you'll find a collection of projects I've worked on during university, freelance work, and in my free time, using tools like R, SQL, and Python.
+These projects reflect my interests in data analysis, problem-solving, and continuous learning.

-Enjoy! :)
+Feel free to explore—and thanks for stopping by!